This could be the bombshell Caroline Flack is about to drop on the Love Island villa

 On Sunday night’s episode of Aftersun, it was revealed that Caroline Flack is headed to Spain to deliver a Flack Attack, but what bombshell is she about to drop?

+Well on Tuesday night’s episode viewers were told they had to vote for their favourite couples, and those with the least love from the public would be “at risk of being dumped”.

-According to sources, something big is definitely in store for the islanders – and Caroline will most likely be seen on screen delivering some shock news on Tuesday night’s episode.
+According to sources, something big is definitely in store for the islanders – and Caroline will most likely be seen on screen delivering the shock news in Wednesday night’s episode.

 - Love Island 2018: will Samira’s prediction about Ellie and Alex come true?